xymaxim/allisbns/docs/cookbook.rst

    from allisbns.isbn import LAST_ISBN
    from allisbns.merge import union

-   # The boundaries must be the same
+   # The bounds must be the same
    iterator = iterate_datasets(input_data, fill_to_isbn=LAST_ISBN)

    all_merged = merge.union(iterator)